findchris/rooster/README.markdown

 The Daemons gem combined with the daemon_generator plugin works well, but we didn't like managing an army of daemon processes.
 Rooster leverage one daemon for the main EventMachine loop, and dynamically schedules/unschedules tasks via the rufus-scheduler.

-This has only been tested on Rails 2.2.
+This has been tested on Rails 2.2, with preliminary Rails 3.0 support

 Setup
 =====